NTHU-EE-CV-2018-Fall/homework-0/README.md

 PS. 中文 or English are both fine.

 ## Brief self-introduction [max 500 words]
+I'm Chi Chen.

 ## Why Computer Vision? [max 500 words]
+Interested.

 ## What do you want to achieve in the course? [max 500 words]
+Learn more about machine leanring, deep learning, and so on.

 ## Due Date: Sept.
 28, 2018